Abdurrehman2003/personal-library-manager/README.md

 ## Contributing

 Contributions are welcome!
-If you'd like to contribute, please follow these steps:
+If you'd like to contribute, follow these steps:
 1. Fork the repository.
 2. Create a new branch for your feature or bugfix.
 3. Commit your changes.